 When your blood sugar is low, your body secretes cortisol.
 Cortisol helps take the sugar (glucose) molecules from inside your cells and transport them back into your blood.
 This raises your blood sugar levels.
 Which should help make you less hangry.

 Your blood sugar rises after eating and falls when you’ve not eaten for some time.
 This is a healthy or normal function.
 Fatigue becomes a problem when your body struggles to maintain blood sugar balance.

 a) Your diet consists of too many carbohydrates (which is the case for many North Americans).

 b) You consume certain carbohydrates that your body struggles to tolerate.

-When your body is overwhelmed by too many carbohydrates (think of Thanksgiving dinner) or carbohydrates it cannot tolerate, blood sugar irregularities emerge.
+When your body is overwhelmed by too many carbohydrates (think of Christmas dinner) or carbohydrates it cannot tolerate, blood sugar irregularities emerge.
 What often happens is something called insulin resistance (also known as pre-diabetes).
 Carbohydrates are digested into glucose (sugar).
 And sugar raises your blood sugar.

 When your blood sugar is elevated, insulin is released.
 Unfortunately, in cases of too many carbohydrates and/or carbohydrates you cannot tolerate, your body releases too much insulin.
 This causes your blood sugar to fall to uncomfortable levels.

 Have you ever been hungry less than an hour after eating?

 This phenomenon is called rebound hypoglycemia or post-prandial hypoglycemia.
 And it’s a common early indicator of insulin resistance and fatigue.
 Low blood sugar triggers your body to release cortisol.
 Cortisol helps to bring your blood sugar back into normal ranges.